 Step 7: Bake the biscuits at 425º F for 15 minutes.
 You will know the biscuits are done baking when they have a light golden color on top.

 Step 8: Here are some test batches.
-I baked one at a time, so each cooled on the wire rack and then transferred to another tray while the next set cooled.
-Note that I had to put a don’t eat sign on the biscuits so my family wouldn’t grab any!
+I baked one at a time, so each cooled on a wire rack before transferring to another tray while the next set cooled.
+Note that I had to put a “Do Not Eat” sign on the biscuits so my family would not take any!

 Biscuit Troubleshooting:

-• Flat biscuits: Either the dough was too warm and should be chilled for 15-20 minutes, the baking powder had expired, or you twisted the biscuit cutter while cutting out the biscuits.
+- If your biscuits turned out flat, either the dough was too warm and should be chilled for 15 to 20 minutes, the baking powder had expired, or you twisted the biscuit cutter.

-• Crumbly: Either you did not use a flour blend with a binder, or the dough was too dry.
-Add +1 Tbsp milk at a time to hydrate the dough.
+- If your biscuits are crumbly, either you did not use a flour blend with a binder, or the dough was too dry.
+Add 1 Tbsp milk at a time to hydrate the dough.

-• Gritty: You used a rice-heavy blend, and the biscuit dough needs to rest 15-20 minutes before baking.
+- If your biscuits taste gritty, you may have used a rice-heavy blend, and the biscuit dough needs to rest 15 to 20 minutes before baking.

 Frequently Asked Questions: